-To find sequences most similar to a selected allele within a sequence definition database, click 'Sequence similarity' on the contents page.
+To find sequences most similar to a selected allele within a sequence definition database, expand the 'Analysis' menu item and click 'Sequence similarity' on the contents page.

 Enter the locus and allele identifer of the sequence to investigate and the number of nearest matches you'd like to see, then press submit.